Imrizxyz/ML-Salary-Prediction-Regression/README.md

 **Experience:** 3 years → **Predicted Salary:** ₹30,000 approx

 ---
+## 🚀 How to Run
+1. Clone this repo
+2. Open the notebook in Jupyter Notebook or Google Colab
+3. Run all cells sequentially to see outputs and predictions

+---
 ## 📊 Visualization
 The model trend line clearly shows correlation between experience & salary.